kngurley25/weather-dashboard/README.md

 ## Purpose

-An application in which a user can search by city and view current weather and five day forecast weather data.
+An application in which a user can search by city to view current weather and five day forecast.

 ## Technologies
 - HTML